Parking brake cable for different automobiles

 Brake disc backing plate (drum brake backing plate)(2674 items)

-Your Hand Brake Cable (Brake Cable) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Handbrake cable worn out? » Read more about common malfunctions • Repair • Replacement manual

 Safe acceleration and parking with the parking brake

 The fully mechanical parking brake blocks a car's rear wheels.
 It is operated with a hand lever or a pedal.
 The braking force is transmitted through a cable with a limited life span.

 A parking brake prevents the car from rolling away when it is parked, generally blocking the rear wheels.
 It has an additional use when driving uphill: it allows engaging the gear without the car rolling backwards or the engine stalling.
 Most parking brakes are operated with a manual lever next to the driver's seat.
 This lever is connected to a guiding system tightening a cable on the underbody of the car.
 The tension is transmitted to the brake shoes of the rear wheel brake.
 The brake shoes are pulled apart mechanically by the lever and pressed against the brake drum's sidewall, safely parking the car and protecting it from rolling away.
 Other cars, especially Mercedes, have a pedal operating the parking brake.
 Users of other brands have to get used to this.
 In these cars, using the parking brake on slopes becomes unnecessary due to a very low torque and powerful first gear.